Jon Robert Holden: Professional career

 After graduation from Bucknell, Holden received a call from the basketball club ASK/Brocēni/LMT, located in Riga, Latvia, offering him $3,000 net income a month to join their team.
-He accepted, and began a long and very successful career in European basketball.
+He accepted and began his professional career in European basketball.

 Holden played for teams in: the Latvian League (ASK/Brocēni/LMT 1998–99), the Belgian League (Telindus Oostende 1999–01), the Greek Basket League (AEK Athens 2001–02) and the Russian Superleague A (CSKA Moscow 2002–2011).
 He won national championships in each country.
 He was named the 2003 Russian Superleague A Player of the Year by the website Eurobasket.com.
 He also earned an Import Players Honorable Mention in the 2002 Eurobasket.com website's All-Europe Rankings.
 Holden won the EuroLeague 2005–06 and the EuroLeague 2007–08 season championships with CSKA.

 Holden started for CSKA Moscow against the Philadelphia 76ers in an exhibition game in October 2006, in Cologne, Germany, as part of the EA Sports NBA Europe Live 2006 promotional event.